scroll to top

 Conduct & Liability

-To ensure the safety of participants, staff, and property these guidelines must be followed during all room reservations at the Library:
+To ensure the safety of participants, staff, and property, all users must follow these guidelines:

 1. Rooms may be reserved by residents and by those who own property in St. Charles County.
 A valid Library card in good standing is required to reserve any room at the Library, and the cardholder who made the reservation must be present for the duration of the reservation.

-2. Rooms will be reserved during regular Library hours, and groups must be finished in sufficient time to vacate the reserved room by the end of their scheduled time.
+2. Rooms will be reserved starting one half hour after the Library opens and ending one half hour before the Library closes.
+Individuals and groups must be finished in sufficient time to vacate the reserved room by the end of their scheduled reservation.

-3. Due to high demand, the Library cannot guarantee room availability for groups who do not arrive for their reservation in a timely manner.
+3. The Library cannot guarantee room availability for individuals and groups who do not arrive for their reservation in a timely manner.
 Reservations will be held for 10 minutes past their start time.
 If a group does not arrive or contact the Library within that time, the room will be released and made available to others.
-Repeated occurrences may result in revocation of reservation privileges.
+Repeated occurrences may result in the revocation of

-4. The Library reserves the right to cancel, reschedule or move confirmed room reservations.
+5. The Library reserves the right to cancel, reschedule, or move confirmed room reservations.

-5. Use of the Library’s logo, contact information, or branding to indicate sponsorship is prohibited unless expressly approved in writing by the Library.
+6. Use of the Library’s logo, contact information, or branding is prohibited unless expressly approved in writing by the Library.

-8. Admission fees, selling products or services, or securing contracts of commitment to services provided elsewhere may not take place before, during or after any functions occurring at the Library.
-Exceptions may be made for events and classes sponsored by the Library, the Friends, or the Foundation.
+9. Admission fees, selling products or services, or securing contracts of commitment to services provided elsewhere may not be conducted before, during, or after any functions occurring at the Library.
+Exceptions may be made for events and programs sponsored by the Library, the Friends, or the Foundation.
+The Friends, the Foundation, or qualified 501(c)(3) nonprofit organizations may conduct fundraising activities or exchange money for nonprofit purposes, with prior approval from the Library Administration.

 Additional guidelines apply to each specific type of room: